godlikemouse/alchemy-road-to-web-week3/ChainBattles/README.md

-# Sample Hardhat Project
+# ChainBattles Hardhat project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project contains the code for Alchemy's Road To Web3 Week 3 challenge.

 Try running some of the following tasks: